The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Sushi vinegar to uncooked rice ratio

-I use two tablespoons of rice vinegar (and a tablespoon of sugar and a teaspoon of salt) for each US cup of uncooked rice (two heaped cups of cooked sushi rice).
+I use two tablespoons of rice vinegar (and a tablespoon of sugar and a teaspoon of salt) for each US cup of uncooked rice (or two heaped cups of cooked sushi rice).
 Or use three tablespoons of shop-bought sushi rice vinegar.

 Tip: If you want to find your perfect ratio of vinegar to rice, make a large batch of the sushi vinegar mixture – it keeps well in the fridge.
 Add two tablespoons of vinegar to your cooked rice.
 Taste, and mix in more vinegar until you’re happy with the result.

-Leftover medium- or short-grain rice is perfect for Korean fried rice with gochujang and kimchi.
+- Leftover rice: Perfect for fried rice!
+Try Korean fried rice with gochujang and kimchi.

 Equipment